Dayton, Ohio: Top employers

+Arts and culture

 Fine arts

 The Dayton Region ranked within the top 10% in the nation in arts and culture.
 In a 2012 readers' poll by American Style magazine, Dayton ranked #2 in the country among mid-size cities as an arts destination, ranking higher than larger cities such as Atlanta, St. Louis, and Cincinnati.
 Dayton is the home of the Dayton Art Institute.

 The Benjamin and Marian Schuster Performing Arts Center in downtown Dayton is a world-class performing arts center and the home venue of the Dayton Philharmonic Orchestra, Dayton Opera, and the Dayton Ballet.
 In addition to philharmonic and opera performances, the Schuster Center hosts concerts, lectures, and traveling Broadway shows, and is a popular spot for weddings and other events.
 The historic Victoria Theatre in downtown Dayton hosts concerts, traveling Broadway shows, ballet, a summertime classic film series, and more.
 The Loft Theatre, also downtown, is the home of the Human Race Theatre Company.
 The Dayton Playhouse, in West Dayton, is the site of numerous plays and theatrical productions.
 Between 1957 and 1995, the Kenley Players presented live theater productions in Dayton.
 In 2013, John Kenley was inducted into the Dayton Theatre Hall of Fame.
+Dayton is also home to the Winter Guard International world finals, hosting finals for winter guard, indoor percussion, and indoor winds.

 Dayton is the home to several ballet companies including: